Quantum algorithm for estimating volumes of convex bodies: Introduction

 \item Can we give faster quantum algorithms for volume estimation in some special circumstances?
 For instance, volume estimation of well-rounded convex bodies only takes $\tilde{O}(n^{3})$ classical queries~\cite{cousins2015bypassing} (see also \sec{classical-volume}), and the volume of polytopes with $m$ faces can be estimated with only $\tilde{O}(mn^{2/3})$ classical queries~\cite{lee2018convergence}.
 Specifically, it is a natural question to ask whether the ball walk in~\cite{cousins2015bypassing} or the Riemannian Hamiltonian Monte Carlo (RHMC) method in~\cite{lee2018convergence} can be implemented by continuous-space quantum walks (and their discretizations).

 \item Can we apply our simulated annealing framework to solve other problems?
-As a concrete example, it may be of interest to check whether our framework can recover the results of Ref.~\cite{harrow2019adaptive} on estimating the partition functions in counting problems. \end{itemize}
+As a concrete example, it may be of interest to check whether our framework can recover the results of Ref.~\cite{harrow2019adaptive} on estimating the partition functions in counting problems.

+\item After we have finished this paper, we became aware of a recent work~\cite{jia2020reducing} that gives a classical algorithm for rounding convex bodies with $\tilde{O}(n^{3.5})$ queries.
+Combined with~\cite{cousins2015bypassing}, this results in a classical algorithm for $n$-dimensional volume estimation with multiplicative error $\epsilon$ using $\tilde{O}(n^{3.5}+n^{3}/\epsilon^{2})$ queries.
+While our quantum algorithm still improves over this complexity, it is natural to ask whether their algorithm fits into the interlaced structure of \algo{quantum-interlacing} and achieves even better quantum query/gate complexities. \end{itemize}

-\begin{paragraph}{Organization} We review necessary background in \sec{prelim}.
+\paragraph{Organization} We review necessary background in \sec{prelim}.
 We describe the theory of continuous-space quantum walks in \sec{continuous-q-walk-theory}.
 In \sec{quantum-volume}, we first review the classical state-of-the-art volume estimation algorithm in \sec{volume-estimation-review}, and then give our quantum algorithm for estimating volumes of well-rounded convex bodies in \sec{quantum-volume-estimation}.
-The proofs of our quantum algorithm are given in \sec{quantum-volume-estimation-proof}, and the quantum algorithm for rounding convex bodies is given in \sec{round-quantum}.
-Next, we propose our discretized hit-and-run walk in \sec{implement-hit-and-run}.
-We conclude with our quantum lower bound on volume estimation in \sec{quantum-lower}. \end{paragraph}
+The proofs of our quantum algorithms are given in \sec{quantum-volume-estimation-proof}, and the quantum algorithm for rounding convex bodies is given in \sec{round-quantum}.
+The details of our discretized hit-and-run walk are given in \sec{implement-hit-and-run}, and we conclude with our quantum lower bound on volume estimation in \sec{quantum-lower}.